Tag Archives: Homophobia

 But one persistent parent can arguably be credited with bringing about the whole reckoning.
 Kay Warren, mother of 25-year-old Wollongong newsreader Ross Warren – who went missing near Bondi in 1989 – just wouldn’t let up about exactly what police were doing to investigate her son’s disappearance.

-She didn’t live to see this inquiry, but we should spare a thought for her determination and that of so many other family, friends and allies of the dead and missing, including the police who paid heed.
+We should spare a thought for her determination and that of so many other family, friends and allies of the dead and missing, including the police who paid heed.

 We must also applaud the likes of Les Peterkin, who fronted the inquiry to give his courageous warts-and-all account of life during some of the toughest times in this state’s response to gay men.